-1.2 Main Market Trends and Deals
+1.2 Main Market Trends and Deals Market Trends

-The main trends in the real estate market in the Dominican Republic continue to be the development of important projects in the tourism sector, as well as new projects for the cruise sector after the success story of the Amber Cove project in Puerto Plata.

-Many well-known international developers have continued with multiple projects, some of which are already operational, in the areas of Punta Cana, Bani, Miches, Puerta Plata, Santo Domingo and the southwest provinces of Pedernales, Barahona and Peravia - Bani.
+The main trends in the real estate market in the Dominican Republic continue to be the development of important projects in the tourism sector.
+Many well-known international developers have created multiple projects, some of which are already operational, in the areas of Punta Cana, Bani, Miches, Puerta Plata, Santo Domingo and the southwest provinces of Pedernales, Barahona and Peravia.